darkklin/DemoLeadsBasket/README.md

 ## Leadsbasket

-A Web application based on angular and PHP.Leadsbasket is a 100% Self-Serve CPL Network, that allows companies all over the world to start getting top notch leads, in just a few minutes. cutting edge platform, makes it simple for lead buyers to get top quality leads fast, and offers campaign management, advanced targeting, bidding and scheduling.
+A Web application based on angular and PHP.
+Leadsbasket is a 100% Self-Serve CPL Network, that allows companies all over the world to start getting top notch leads, in just a few minutes. cutting edge platform, makes it simple for lead buyers to get top quality leads fast, and offers campaign management, advanced targeting, bidding and scheduling.